 The draft tool has been developed by the interagency team led by the World Bank and has benefited from thorough reviews by the World Bank Global Practice on Social Protection and Jobs and by the members of the Inter-agency Working Group on cash transfers.
 It builds on existing work by the World Bank, ILO, UNICEF, UNDP, FAO, WFP, UNRISD, UN Women, other multilateral and bilateral agencies, including ADB, European Commission, ECHO, OECD, DFID, DFAT, GIZ, GTZ, SIDA, AFD, Irish Aid, many international NGOs, including UNTUC, HelpAge, Save the Children, Social Protection Platform, Cash Transfers Alliance, and research institutes such as Overseas Development Institute (ODI), Oxford Policy Management (OPM), International Poverty Center for Inclusive Growth (IPC IG-UNDP), International Food Policy Research Institute (IFPRI), UNICEF-Innocenti, and many others.

 The work on the Tool has started in 2018 and was complete in 2023.
 Such long span of time allowed to fully reflect lessons from the use of cash transfers during COVID-19 and other shocks.
 However, since cash transfers design and the associated delivery system evolves daily, it is an impossible task to be always up to date.
 This Note takes a full stock of the global evidence on cash transfer as of the end of 2023.
 Further development of the Tool will build updating this as a “living document” through joint work.
-These updates will be especially important given on-going work on financing, exit strategies, and cost-effectiveness.
+These updates will be especially important given on-going work on financing, transition strategies out of social assistance programs, and cost-effectiveness.

 Why Are Social Assistance Cash Transfers So Important for Social Policies?

 According to the internationally accepted definition, “social assistance cash transfer programs” refer to non-contributory income support programs anchored in law.
 The internationally accepted definition identifies social protection as a set of policies and programs aimed at preventing and protecting all people against poverty, vulnerability and social exclusion, throughout their life cycle placing a particular emphasis on vulnerable groups.
 This means ensuring adequate protection for all who need it, including children; people of working age in case of maternity, sickness, work injury or for those without jobs; persons with disability and older persons.
-Social assistance cash transfers provide income support to the population groups who need such support in order to avoid and prevent the impoverishment, social disengagement, depletion of assets or irreversible losses to the human capital due to life course events, covariate shock or the emergencies.
+Social assistance cash transfers provide income support to the population groups who need it in order to avoid and prevent poverty, social exclusion, depletion of assets or irreversible losses to human capital due to life course events, covariate shock or the emergencies.

 Cash transfers are shown to immediately reduce poverty among those who benefit from them and to stimulate productive activities among recipients of the transfers and the economies that they live in (Attah et al. 2016; Bastagli et al. 2016; Davis et al. 2016, Tirivayi et al 2021).
 Importantly, the impacts have been larger among the groups within the program that were most disadvantaged at the beginning (Bastagli et al. 2016; OECD 2019).
-Therefore, cash transfers are a key part of sound social policy to help vulnerable people manage idiosyncratic shocks or adverse lifecycle events, prevent poverty, promote development of children and investment in human capital for inclusive economic growth, reduce the toll of human suffering in the wake of crises, and achieve less unequal distribution of incomes.
-Cash transfers are also used for helping citizens to overcome losses during the economic reforms (e.g. energy subsidies reform: Yemtsov and Moubarak 2018; Gentilini et al. 2020) or to achieve greater social cohesion and peace (FAO 2024, see e.g. transfers for ex-combatants in DRC: Willibald 2006).
+Therefore, cash transfers are a key part of sound social policy to help vulnerable people manage idiosyncratic shocks or adverse lifecycle events, prevent poverty, promote child development and investment in human capital for inclusive economic growth, reduce the toll of human suffering in the wake of crises, and achieve a more equitable distribution of incomes.
+Cash transfers are also used for helping citizens to weather potential adverse effects incurred as a consequence of economic reforms (e.g. energy subsidies reform: Yemtsov and Moubarak 2018; Gentilini et al. 2020) or to achieve greater social cohesion and peace (FAO 2024, see e.g. transfers for ex-combatants in DRC: Willibald 2006).